Is external creative a good idea? How to Hit the Creative Jackpot!

 CREATIVE CAT LAURA: “Hey….
 Aw sorry, I decided to do things a bit differently so I’m now gonna need at least another week.
 That’s cool right?”

 PRO LAURA: “No not really.
-I have 3 more suppliers waiting on this, so if we add in this unexpected week to the plan my schedule is totally knocked out.”
+I have 3 more suppliers waiting on this, so if we add this unexpected week to the plan my schedule is knocked out.”

 CREATIVE CAT LAURA: “Awwww.
 Can’t we just push it back?
 I’ll try my best to get it to you then instead.
 K bye”